LogicStamp/logicstamp-context/docs/cli/security-scan.md

 stamp security scan --apply
 ```

-Automatically adds files containing secrets to `.stampignore` without prompting.
-This prevents these files from ever being included in context generation.
+Automatically adds files containing secrets to `.stampignore` without prompting, so they won't be included in context generation.

 ### Custom Output Path